Felix3qH4/Mobiliteit.lu-API-documentation/Departure_Board.md

 ## API response
 Depending on what you passed as argument for the format you want the response in, you will either get a response in json or xml format. <br>
-Both responses carry the same values.
-Here are 2 examples of one busline from a request to the departure board.
+Both responses carry the same values. <br>
+Here are 2 examples of one busline from a request to the departure board. <br>
 (You usually get more than one busline from a request but to simplify it we only show you one busline.) <br>

+### XML
 ```xml
 <Departure name="Bus 812" type="ST" stop="Steinfort, Gemeng" stopid="A=1@O=Steinfort, Gemeng@X=5913410@Y=49659424@U=82@L=191104004@" stopExtId="191104004" prognosisType="PROGNOSED" time="15:33:00" date="2023-01-29" rtTime="15:35:00" rtDate="2023-01-29" reachable="true" direction="Eischen, Denn Mairie" trainNumber="812" trainCategory="064">
   <JourneyDetailRef ref="1|3078|7|82|29012023"/>